Introduction to Important Types of DNS Servers

 Here, the server administrator writes the zone information who commands the server as to how to behave with other servers.
 These include mostly the DNS records files that I mentioned previously.
 When a primary server transfers domain zone info from one server to another, it is called Zone transfer or Zone relocation.
 There are always two DNS servers configured for every domain.
 The primary reason for this is to make the admin’s life easier by having double the security due to multiple servers and also to create a backup.
 Once a primary server is created and zone data is copied, there is actually no need for backup.
 All of this is taken care of already because the primary server, by default, copies all this data to the secondary server every time.

 Secondary DNS server are also known as Slave server since it only does the work of capturing data from the primary server and acting as a backup.
 The primary server is known as the Master Server in Microsoft’s DNS Server software.

 Secondary Servers play a vital role in data management and it is as important as a primary server.
-This is because they actually lower the load on primary server and the load is distribute equally if a specified ratio to deliver the load is not configured.
-Also, if in some case, the primary server goes down either due to load shedding, overloading or some other attack by hackers, there will always be a secondary server to act as a primary one to deliver the data without disruption.
+This is because they lower the load on the primary server, and the load is distributed equally if a specified ratio to deliver the load is not configured.
+Also, if, in some case, the primary server goes down either due to load shedding, overloading or some other attack by hackers, there will always be a secondary server to act as a primary one to deliver the data without disruption.
 Thus by doing this, they also provide a lot of security.
-There is actually much more to DNS Servers in general, but this is by far I can cover in this blog of mine.
+There is actually much more to DNS Servers in general, but I can cover this by far in this blog.